 Upcoming premieres in spring 2023 include Pretty for the Berlin Philharmonic, and unEarth, a new multi-media work addressing issues of climate change, written for the New York Philharmonic, The Crossing, and Young People’s Chorus of New York City, directed by Anne Kauffman.
 Wolfe is the recipient of numerous honors and awards including the 2022 Debs Chair Composer-in-Residence at Carnegie Hall, Princeton University’s 2022 Madison Medal, the 2020 Brendan Gill Prize, Musical America’s 2019 Composer of the Year, election to the American Academy of Arts and Letters, an honorary doctorate from Drew University, and Composer-in-Residence at Finland’s Avanti Festival, among others.
 Wolfe has collaborated with theater artist Anna Deavere Smith, architects Diller Scofidio+Renfro, directors Anne Bogart, François Girard, and Anne Kauffman, scenic designers Lucy McKinnon, Laurie Olinder, and Jeff Sugg, and filmmaker Bill Morrison.

-Julia Wolfe is a founder/co-artistic director of the international music collective Bang on a Can.
-She received her BA from the Residential College at the University of Michigan, her MM from the Yale School of Music, and her PhD from Princeton University.
-Her music is published by Red Poppy Music (ASCAP) and is distributed worldwide by G. Schirmer, Inc.
+Julia Wolfe is a founder/co-artistic director of the New York based music collective Bang on a Can.
+She received her PhD from Princeton University, MM from the Yale School of Music, and BA from the Residential College at the University of Michigan.
+Her music is published by Red Poppy Music and G. Ricordi & Co., New York (ASCAP) and is distributed worldwide by the Universal Music Publishing Group.